kalhansb/kalhansb.github.io/index.md

 ## Research Interests

 - **Active Cooperative Perception**: Designing active perception strategies for multi-robot teams — deciding *what*, *when*, and *where* to sense to maximise information gain and task performance, especially in outdoor and dynamic environments.
+[Learn more](/research#active-cooperative-perception)
 - **Network-Aware Coordination**: Developing coordination methods that are aware of and adapt to communication constraints and degradation; includes simulation of obstacle-dependent communication and validation in ROS 2/Gazebo.
+[Learn more](/research#network-aware-coordination)

 ## Current Position